Joint Legislative Audit & Review Committee

 JLARC staff, assisted by outside consultants and experts when appropriate, carry out about a dozen performance audits and studies each year on behalf of the Legislature and the citizens of Washington State.
-These projects come to JLARC from a variety of directions, including citizen initiatives.
+These projects come to JLARC from a variety of directions.

 - Legislative Provisos in the operating, capital, and transportation budgets, as well as in policy bills, direct JLARC to undertake studies and to report back to legislative fiscal and policy committees.
 For the past three biennia, most of JLARC's workload has come from such provisos.

 - Sunset dates are inserted into legislation creating policies, state programs, and, sometimes, entire state agencies.
 2000 legislation changed Washington's Sunset Law [RCW 43.131] and enhanced JLARC's role by making performance goals and performance measures key parts of the sunset review process.
 Click here to see "What is a Sunset Review?" document.